-Music and the Spoken Word has been inducted into the National Association of Broadcasters Hall of Fame and the National Radio Hall of Fame and has entered the hearts of listeners everywhere.
+Music & the Spoken Word has been inducted into the National Association of Broadcasters Hall of Fame and the National Radio Hall of Fame and has entered the hearts of listeners everywhere.

 The first airing on July 15, 1929, was makeshift at best.
 That summer day, a local radio crew ran a wire from their control room to an amplifier in the Tabernacle nearly a block away.
 The technicians put the station’s sole microphone on a ladder not only to capture the music of the Choir but also so an announcer could introduce each number.
 Nineteen-year-old Ted Kimball—son of the Tabernacle organist and the designated announcer—perched on a ladder for the duration of the program so that those listening could hear his words.